FSD's Data Management Policy

 Kinds of Data

-FSD is committed to FAIR principles and archives only reusable data.
-We archive quantitative (numerical) and qualitative (i.e., text, speech, or visual images) research data.
-Data suitable for research purposes and for teaching and study are also accepted.
-We archive data from social sciences, humanities, and in some cases also from technology, natural sciences or non-invasive health or medical research.
+FSD is committed to TRUST (Opens in a new tab) and FAIR (Opens in a new tab) principles and archives only reusable data.
+FSD archives quantitative (numerical) and qualitative (i.e., text, speech, or visual images) research data.
+Data suitable for research purposes and for teaching and study in higher education are also accepted.
+FSD archives data from social sciences, humanities, and in some cases also from technology, natural sciences or non-invasive health or medical research.
 The data must meet our qualitative, technical, and legislative criteria.

 Personal data handled

 FSD services are widely used, and the number of downloads from Aila Data Service is growing steadily.
-Thus, the most significant portion of the personal data processed is customer data, i.e., depositors’ and reusers’ personal data.
-We have GDPR compliant procedures and privacy notices for both customer groups.
+Thus, the most significant portion of the personal data processed is customer data, i.e., depositors’ and Aila customers' personal data.
+FSD has GDPR compliant procedures and privacy notices for both customer groups.

-We advice researchers to follow our guidelines on anonymisation in the Data Management Guidelines: Anonymisation of quantitative data & Anonymisation of qualitative data.
-Since the depositor is the controller of the archived data, we always ask the depositor’s consent for any further anonymisation we carry out.
+FSD advices researchers to follow the guidelines on anonymisation in the Data Management Guidelines: Anonymisation of quantitative data & Anonymisation of qualitative data.

-If a researcher wishes to archive research data with identifiers or the data are pseudonymous, we help the researcher to assess compliance with the GDPR and the Finnish Data Protection Act.
+If a researcher wishes to archive research data with identifiers or the data are pseudonymous, FSD helps the researcher to assess compliance with the GDPR and the Finnish Data Protection Act.

 Quality control procedures

-We examine all deposited data thoroughly and document any alterations to data.
+FSD examines all deposited data thoroughly and documents any alterations to data.
 Variables in quantitative data are checked against the questionnaire (or other research instrument), and missing data are reviewed.
 Detailed information on the contents of the variables and their values is added.
 Variable and value labels are constructed based on the questionnaire.
 Qualitative data are carefully reviewed to ensure that no identifiers are left in the data.
-We name documents systematically and check the consistency of internal metadata (file naming, labelling).
+FSD names documents systematically and checks the consistency of internal metadata (file naming, labelling).
 All data files are converted to formats suitable for reuse and long-term preservation.

-We periodically reassess the robustness of the anonymisation (residual risk assessment) and for systematic quality assessment, do cross-checks in data processing and follow our internal guidelines strictly (more information on the FSD website: Quality, Assessment and Development at the Finnish Social Science Data Archive).
+FSD periodically reassesses the robustness of the anonymisation (residual risk assessment) and for systematic quality assessment, do cross-checks in data processing and follow our internal guidelines strictly.
+FSD also updates the metadata and file formats of already archived datasets to ensure their usability.
+(More information on the FSD website: Quality, Assessment and Development at the Finnish Social Science Data Archive.)

 Agreements on rights of use